Saturday, July 5, 2025

 Love, Doe!

 Hi friends!
-So today I'm going to be doing a review on "The Palace Of Eros" by Caro De Robertis.
-This review is going to be short and sweet (like the title suggests) and spoiler free (however there will be the Goodreads synopsis in this and sometimes it can contain spoilers so please keep that in mind!)
+So today I'm going to be doing a review on "Amelia, If Only" by Becky Albertalli.
+This review is going to be short and sweet (like the title suggests) and spoiler free (however there will be the Goodreads synopsis in this and sometimes it can contain spoilers to please keep that in mind!)

 I received this book as an ARC from Netgalley, however all opinions are my own.

-I gave this book a 5/5 star rating on Goodreads!
+I gave this book a 5/5 star rating!

 This book is already out!